This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 It publishes the prose of the previous page and is generally published by the newspaper publishers themselves and it is affiliated with the editorial board itself.

-Page 9 is popularly known as the perspective page, also The Hindu newspaper names it the “comments” this page provides valuable perspectives and points of view.
+Page 9 is popularly known as the perspective page, also The Hindu newspaper also names it the “comments” this page provides valuable perspectives and points of view.

 This also provides valuable insights and opinions on different socio-economic events.